 We will not adopt a dog to family that plans to chain or tether their dog unsupervised.
 We require the dogs be taken out on a leash for bathroom breaks, or be completely supervised when tethered, if you do not have a fence.
 It is important to educate yourself on the dangers of chaining.

-When you arrange a meeting with the foster family please bring a copy of your application (that you filled out online), as well as the adoption contract (available for print off online).
+When you arrange a meeting with the foster family please bring a copy of the adoption contract (available for print off online) in case you decided to adopt.
 Also please bring your payment in the form of cheque or money order.
 If you would prefer, you can pay online using Paypal.
 If you wish to adopt, and you are adopting an adult dog, please also bring your own leash and collar – the current collar and leash should be left with the foster home for their next foster dog.
+If you are adopting an adult cat, please bring a kennel for transport.

-In the case of puppies/kittens not yet ready to leave their mother or littermates, payment is due after 6 weeks when you have met and chosen your pet.
-In order to hold the animal until they are ready to go at 8 weeks we require you leave the adoption contract as well as the adoption fee form with the foster family at that time.
+In the case of puppies/kittens not yet ready to leave their mother or littermates, payment is due when you have met and chosen your pet.
+In order to hold the animal until they are ready to go at 8 weeks we require you leave the adoption contract as well as the adoption fee with the foster family at that time.

 An adoption fee includes a health check, parvo/distemper (dogs) or FVRCP/FeLV (cats) vaccines (2 for adults and 3 for puppies/kittens), 3 rounds of deworming, spay or neuter at six months of age, rabies vaccine and tattoo.
 A Heartworm/Lyme test for all dogs 1 year or older or an FIV/Leuk test for cats over 6 months old at intake.
 Plus a 6 week trial of Pet Secure Pet Insurance.
 It also includes any vetting the animal receives while in our care, including surgeries.